andrew867/ESP32ModbusBridge/docs/STUB_FILES_REMOVED.md

 ## Summary

-After reviewing the original decompiled code (`E6_V3_3.bin-ida2.c`), it was determined that **these stub files never existed in the original code**.
-They were created unnecessarily during the conversion process.
+After reviewing the codebase, it was determined that **these stub files were not needed**.
+They were created unnecessarily and have been removed from the build process.

 ## Removed Files